 We went into this coffee factory without even knowing what it was.
 As we entered these tazas (cups) were on the table as small as shot glasses to sample the coffee.
 Then we moved into the coffee bean tree groves and then we saw limons as well.

 I could not resist I purchased coffee to bring home as the price in incredibly inexpensive and the taste is outstanding, a perfect souvenir for my savvy culinary expectations for coffee.
+A great take home because it is packable and a wonderful way to start our morning in the USA.

 When the road begins to shake, you are on the infamous cobblestone and you are about to enter the city of San Sebastian.
 Open your eyes wide because it is breathtaking and truly old Mexico.